-The mission of the Behavior Scientific Advisory Group (BAG) is to promote positive welfare and science-based approaches to animal training, enrichment, and behavior-based husbandry programs.
-The BAG serves the AZA community of accredited institutions by supplying tools to support and enhance institutional programs, providing technical advice to meet the husbandry, social, and behavioral needs of animals, and promoting behavioral strategies which can be applied to the conservation of species.
+The mission of the Behavior Scientific Advisory Group (Behavior SAG) is to promote positive welfare and science-based approaches to animal training, enrichment, and behavior-based husbandry programs.
+The Behavior SAG serves the AZA community of accredited institutions by supplying tools to support and enhance institutional programs, providing technical advice to meet the husbandry, social, and behavioral needs of animals, and promoting behavioral strategies which can be applied to the conservation of species.

 It is overseen by the Animal Welfare Committee.

-Questions about the BAG?
-Please contact Erika Bauer, Chair.
+Questions about the Behavior SAG?
+Please contact Angela Miller, Chair.

 Use behavior science-based information to provide AZA-accredited facilities with resources to create robust training programs.

 Provide resources to help AZA-accredited facilities increase innovation in enrichment programming and move industry focus from item-driven to behavior-driven and experiential enrichment programs.

 Increase understanding in the field of how to use animal natural behaviors to guide husbandry programs and improve animal welfare.

 Provide tools to support and facilitate science-based behavior research in AZA-accredited facilities.

 Provide a robust communication platform for AZA-accredited facilities to ensure access to resources regarding all aspects of behavior-based animal care and research.